-- c.
-Determines and orders the awards from the Academy. - d.
-Suggests new awards and prepares criteria for review by the section officers and approval by the section members. - 4.
-Procedures - a.
-Develops committee objectives to include deadlines. - b.
-Periodically updates existing protocols. - c.
-Maintains protocol files, past projects, reports, correspondence, and meeting minutes. - d.
-Presents a budget to the section chair as needed. - e.
-Submits a written report to the section secretary and reports to the section at the annual business meeting. - f.
-Develops, maintains, and recommends updates to this section of the Policy and Procedure Manual to the Criminalistics Executive Committee. - F. Nominating Committee - 1.
-Purpose - a.
-Review the credentials of all candidates and recommend to the section chair those qualified for office. - 2.
-Members - a.
-Six (6) members, three (3) of whom shall be the last three (3) section chairs and three (3) Fellows and/or Members. - b.
-The committee chair shall be the immediate past section chair. - c.
+- 3. Determines and orders the awards from the Academy. - 4.
+Suggests new awards and prepares criteria for review by the section officers and approval by the section members.

+- 1. Develops committee objectives to include deadlines. - 2.
+Periodically updates existing protocols. - 3.
+Maintains protocol files, past projects, reports, correspondence, and meeting minutes. - 4.
+Presents a budget to the section chair as needed. - 5.
+Submits a written report to the section secretary and reports to the section at the annual business meeting. - 6.
+Develops, maintains, and recommends updates to this section of the Policy and Procedure Manual to the Criminalistics Executive Committee.

+F. Nominating Committee

+1. Review the credentials of all candidates and recommend to the section chair those qualified for office.

+- 1. Six (6) members, three (3) of whom shall be the last three (3) section chairs and three (3) Fellows and/or Members. - 2.
+The committee chair shall be the immediate past section chair. - 3.
 The section chair shall appoint a Fellow or Member to fill the spot of the longest serving, non-past section chair committee member leaving the committee.
 The longest serving past section chair shall be replaced by the new, outgoing section chair.
-Thus, each member shall serve a three (3) year term. - 3.
-Functions - a.
-Solicits names from the list of section Fellows in good standing to run for the offices of chair, secretary, and section Board of Directors representative.
-This can be done via the Academy Newsfeed. - b.
-Solicits names from the list of section Fellows in good standing for appointment to program chair, program co-chair, section committee chairs, Student Academy representative, and liaisons vacancies. - c.
-Solicits names from the list of past section officers to be provided as a nominee to the AAFS Executive Committee. - d.
-Receives and reviews resumes of interested candidates and keeps track of resume deadline. - (1) As applicable, the committee chair may request a report of AAFS-related activities of the candidate from the AAFS office. - (2) The deliberations of the Criminalistics Section Nominating Committee will be kept confidential. - e.
-Presents the slate of nominees to the section chair no less than two (2) months prior to the annual meeting and to the members at the annual meeting where the section chair conducts the voting: - (1) For election to chair, secretary, section Board of Directors representatives, and nominee to AAFS Executive Committee.
+Thus, each member shall serve a three (3) year term.

+- 1. Solicits names from the list of section Fellows in good standing to run for the offices of chair, secretary, and section Board of Directors representative.
+This can be done via the Academy Newsfeed. - 2.
+Solicits names from the list of section Fellows in good standing for appointment to program chair, program co-chair, section committee chairs, Student Academy representative, and liaisons vacancies. - 3.
+Solicits names from the list of past section officers to be provided as a nominee to the AAFS Executive Committee. - 4.
+Receives and reviews resumes of interested candidates and keeps track of resume deadline. - a.
+As applicable, the committee chair may request a report of AAFS-related activities of the candidate from the AAFS office. - b.
+The deliberations of the Criminalistics Section Nominating Committee will be kept confidential. - 5.
+Presents the slate of nominees to the section chair no less than two (2) months prior to the annual meeting and to the members at the annual meeting where the section chair conducts the voting: - a.
+For election to chair, secretary, section Board of Directors representatives, and nominee to AAFS Executive Committee.